opf/openproject/docs/user-guide/projects/project-settings/file-storages/README.md

 ## Add your new Nextcloud file storage to a project
 Once you are certain that an administrator has set up a Nextcloud storage, navigate to any existing project in your OpenProject instance and click on  **Project settings** **→ Modules**.
-There, active the **File Storages** module by clicking on the checkbox next to it and then clicking on **Save**.
+There, activate the **File Storages** module by clicking on the checkbox next to it and then clicking on **Save**.

 ![List of modules activated for a project](project-modules.png)